Becoming a Merchant

 This is a required course for site managers and department heads annually to maintain PCI Compliance by the University.
-The purpose is to educate merchants of their role and responsibilities with regard to credit card security, convey the responsibilities of central offices in relation to credit card security and address the risks with becoming a merchant.
+The purpose is to educate merchants of their role and responsibilities regarding credit card security, convey the responsibilities of central offices in relation to credit card security, and address the risks of becoming a merchant.

 PCI Compliance Assessment

-During the set up phase, the merchant needs to begin assessing their initial Payment Card Industry (PCI) Data Security Standard (DSS) Compliance.
+During the setup phase, the merchant needs to assess their initial Payment Card Industry (PCI) Data Security Standard (DSS) Compliance.
 Assessment consists of the following steps: